-- To know how common sexual violence is - To understand the nature of sexual violence and the characteristics of the perpetrators - To gather up-to-date facts and statistics about sexual violence in your area
+- Know how common sexual violence is - Understand the nature of sexual violence and the characteristics of perpetrators - Gather up-to-date facts and statistics about sexual violence in your area - Find organisations in your area which aim to tackle sexual violence

-- Devices with internet access - · Large sheets of paper and coloured pens
+- Devices with internet access - Large sheets of paper and coloured pens

 - 1. Split participants into group and ask them to look up statistics and facts about sexual violence in your country/ area/ context.
-Consider: - statistics of sexual violence against specific groups e.g. LGBTQ+, trans people, prisoners, military staff, men vs women breakdown. - statistics about whether perpetrators are already known to the survivor The research should also include information about appropriate organisations which working to prevent sexual violence in your areas. - 2.
-Each group should write down what they find on a poster and present it to the rest of the group with time for comments and feedback.
+Consider: - Statistics of sexual violence against specific groups e.g. LGBTQ+, trans people, prisoners, military staff, men vs women breakdown - Statistics about whether perpetrators are already known to the survivor

+The research should also include information about appropriate organisations which working to prevent sexual violence in your areas.

+2. Each group should write down what they find on a poster and present it to the rest of the group with time for comments and feedback.

 - Why are statistics important for conveying the reality of sexual violence and encouraging bystanders to be active? - What are the problems with official statistics?
 Why might it be difficult for statistics to reflect the reality of our societies?

 Much of the data recorded will refer only to the legal definition of rape.
 In IFM-SEI, we believe that sexual violence covers a much wider spectrum of physical and psychological abuse and microaggressions.
 Moreover, the majority of rapes go unreported.